Program Overview

 experienced teacher with a

-Extensive Support Needs (ESN) Special Education Credential to their educational portfolio.
+Extensive Support Needs (ESN) Education Specialist Credential to their educational portfolio.
 Teachers with special education credentials in other areas of specialization are welcome to apply as well.

 This specialization prepares candidates to provide specially designed instruction that enable students (TK-22) to access grade-level